flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

-# Elfbar-Security - FiveM Anticheat ( Open Source Project )
+# Elfbar-Security - FiveM Anticheat ( Open Source )

 Hello dear FiveM Community!
 The Elfbar-Security Team (formerly ImoShield) has decided to make the panel and everything else open source so that everyone can use it.